reverseFlash102/ArduinoPackageDetector/README.md

 # ArdunioCar
-Code for a Arduino car powered by 2 steppers; more on that sson
+Code for a Arduino car powered by 2 steppers; more on that soon